 For example, a Procfile with the following content starts the launch script created by the build process for a Java app:

 Follow these steps to specify a web server using a Procfile.
-For more information about configuring a web server for Rails apps, see the Configure a Ruby Web Server section of this topic.
+For more information about configuring a web server for Rails apps, see Configuring a Ruby web server.

 Create a blank file with a command line for a

 Procfilewith no extension in the root directory of your app.

 Cloud Foundry uses the default standard Ruby web server library WEBrick for Ruby and Ruby on Rails apps.
 However, Cloud Foundry can support a more robust production web server.
 For example, Phusion Passenger, Puma, Thin, or Unicorn.

 To instruct Cloud Foundry to use a web server other than WEBrick, use the following steps:

 Add the gem for the web server to your Gemfile.

 configdirectory of your app, create a new configuration file or modify an existing file.
 Refer to your web server documentation for how to configure this file.

 The following example uses the Puma web server: